dbltnk/rules-exploration/README.md

 ## TODO

-* P1 List of known species / load configurations
+* P1 List of known species / load configurations from there

 ### Refactoring

 * P1 focus on prototyping iteration speed over everything else
 * P1 make the ideas above easily accessible to a novice coder like me
-* P1 make it start up super fast (got slower with the addition of the charts)
+* P1 make it start up super fast (got a bit slower with the addition of the charts)
 * P1 remove unnecessary assets/code (less importing)
 * P1 a nicely editable and extendable data format for the species & level setups
 * P1 all code accessible from anywhere (cannot access new scripts from procgen toolkit files)
-* P2 get rid of sample code (procgen toolkit, chart tool) & their potential copyright issues
-* P2 all UI should always visible in edit mode, even when not playing
+* P1 all UI should always visible in edit mode, even when not playing
 * P2 support different grid sizes
-* P2 support zoom & drag-move of camera
+* P2 support zoom & camera movement (for interaction with larger grids)
 * P3 support drag & drop movement of tiles (https://ncase.me/polygons/)
-* P3 support animations, shaders, etc

 ### P1 Game Modes

 * P1 menu to select the different modes
     * "knowledge graph" of fixed configurations plus unlocks for CLASSIFICATION mode
-* P2 tutorial / intro
-    * explain birth/survive(death) basics
-    * start with conway's life, the  introduce alternatives
 * P1 challenge: create a state
     * P1 fixed list of challenges / puzzles to pick from
     * P1 [maximize / minimize] number of cells for species [X] by only making [n] changes in [m] steps (how to prevent brute force solutions)?